 - Put your tongue on the roof of your mouth to help tighten your facial muscles.
 It’s tricky to do this when you are smiling, but once you get the hang of it, it really works.

-- Be sure to smile with your eyes as well as your mouth.
-Let the corners of your eyes crinkle a little.
-It looks far more natural and appealing.
-If you need to look serious in a photograph, imagine you are smiling without actually raising the corners of your mouth.
+- If you prefer to avoid a big smile or need to look serious, imagine you are smiling without actually raising the corners of your mouth.
 It’s easier than you might think, and very effective.

 - Lift your chin slightly so that your neck looks longer.